About the Test

 Low levels of LH and FSH may indicate a problem with the pituitary or hypothalamus.

-In young children, higher levels of LH and FSH than expected for age when paired with the development of secondary sexual characteristics at an unusually young age are an indication of early puberty.
-This is much more common in girls than in boys.
-This premature development is usually due to a problem with the central nervous system and can have a few different underlying causes.
+In young children, higher levels of LH and FSH than expected when paired with the development of secondary sexual characteristics at an unusually young age are an indication of early puberty.
+Much more common in girls than in boys, this premature development is usually due to a problem with the central nervous system and can have a few different underlying causes.
 Examples include:

 - Central nervous system tumor

 - Inflammation within the central nervous system (e.g., meningitis, encephalitis)

 Normal prepubescent levels of LH and FSH in children exhibiting signs of puberty (e.g., development of pubic hair and acne) may indicate a condition brought on by elevated levels of the hormones estrogen or testosterone.
 This may be caused by: